 - Become a fan of TI on Facebook

 About TI’s KeyStone multicore architecture

-Altran (formerly Aricent) is a global design and engineering company innovating for customers for what comes next in North America and beyond.
-We lead our clients into the future by solving their most complex engineering services needs and mission critical software framework solutions.
+Altran is a global design and engineering company innovating for customers for what comes next in North America and beyond.
+We lead our clients into the future by solving their most complex engineering services needs and mission-critical software framework solutions.
 For decades, we have helped companies connect new things and scale with intention.
-We bring differentiated value to market faster in focused industriesto help transform products, brands, companies and start-ups.
-Based in San Francisco, frog, the global leader in innovation and product design, is also part of Altran.
+We bring differentiated value to the market faster in focused industries to help transform products, brands, companies, and start-ups.
+Based in San Francisco, the frog, the global leader in innovation and product design, is also part of Altran.

 For more information, please visit https://northamerica.altran.com